 01709231594 (mon.-fri 900-1700)

-The preparation is recommended to women planning pregnancy, during pregnancy and during breastfeeding.
-Remember that the supplement constitutes only an additive and it is important to follow a proper and balanced diet and regularly visit a gynecologist.
+This product is recommended for women planning pregnancy, pregnant and breastfeeding.
+It should be remembered that the supplement is only an additive so it is very important to follow an appropriate and balanced diet, and regularly visit a gynaecologist.

 Vitamin A (retinol) is present in foods of animal origin (fish of the sea, fish, eels, liver, pork and beef, eggs, butter).
 In the plant products it is present as provitamin A (b-carotene), a powerful antioxidant.
 The food products containing pro-vitamin A are fruits in yellow and red, including apricots, tomatoes.
 Necessary in process of building and assimilation of proteins, affects the normal growth of bones and helps the treatment of eye diseases.Iinhibits the excessive action of the thyroid hormone - thyroxine, which simultaneously prevents the deposition of excess vitamin A. Necessary in the sports diet of in the form of food, such as dietary supplements and nutritional supplements.

 Vitamin A deficiency causes growth inhibition, flaking and dryness of the skin, impaired night vision (i.e. Night blindness).

 Excess of vitamin A leads to calcification of the bones and some soft tissues, and abnormalities in the functioning of glomerulonephritis

 Dosage: Specified in IU and it is 5000 IU per day.